What's new

 For those above the age of 50, 97 percent know the date, whereas “only” 73 percent of those below 35 can place it correctly.

-In 2024, the candle lighting tradition may be further revived due to the war in Europe.
+In 2025, the candle lighting tradition will certainly be further revived due to the war in Europe.